Where Did Ron DeSantis Go to College?

 Among the most controversial bills DeSantis signed in the last two years are bills attempting to eliminate "woke" ideology across Florida's educational system such as the Stop the Wrongs to Our Kids and Employees (Stop WOKE) Act.

-The likely Republican presidential candidate's political career started back in 2012 when he was elected to Congress, but his political stances started to form well before then, when he was surrounded by "strident leftism" at Yale University.
+The Republican presidential candidate's political career started back in 2012 when he was elected to Congress, but his political stances started to form well before then, when he was surrounded by "strident leftism" at Yale University.

 DeSantis Went Ivy, in a Big Way